 Now it was time for the Federals to demonstrate their rail lines.
 As reports from the battle trickled into Washington, President Abraham Lincoln, Secretary of War Edwin Stanton, and others debated the best way to reinforce Major-General William Rosecrans’ (for the moment) Army of the Cumberland at Chattanooga.
 On paper, Major-General Ambrose Burnside was close by at Knoxville.
 But in reality the terrain did not allow for a rapid march, particularly where provisions were scarce and Confederate raiders were thick.
 Likewise the movement of 20,000 troops from Vicksburg, Mississippi, under command of Major-General William T. Sherman, looked easy on paper but was not easily conducted on the ground.

 The solution offered was to move two corps from the Army of the Potomac in Virginia out by rail to Tennessee.
+Though some cautioned the movement would require over a month.
 But such estimates were largely based on pre-war experience.
 Stanton and the railroad men felt the move could be done with much more speed, if properly organized.
 Orders went out on September 24 to Major-General George Meade to release the Eleventh and Twelfth Corps for movement.

 Initially, the Eleventh was to use Bristoe Station and Rappahannock Station.
 But after organizing the rolling stock and coordinating troop movements, Major-General O.O.
 Howard loaded his troops at Manassas Junction (with artillery going on the trains at Alexandria).
 The Twelfth loaded at Brandy Station.
 And there was some counter-marching required in order to keep this movement of troops out of sight from the Confederate observers on Clark’s Mountain.